thomasquinto/food-order-sim/README.md

 2) an order arrives and its temperature-designated shelf AND overflow shelf is full
 3) an order is removed (either by driver pickup or when an order has fully decayed to waste)

+This program was created as a solution presented by the challenge described in [Software_Engineering_Challenge.pdf](doc/Software_Engineering_Challenge.pdf)

 ## Installation and Usage

-`food-order-sim` uses the [Gradle] (https://gradle.org) build tool to build, run tests and run the command-line application.
+`food-order-sim` uses the [Gradle](https://gradle.org) build tool to build, run tests and run the command-line application.
 You can use the gradle wrapper that comes bundled with the project.

 To build and run unit tests (this example uses MacOS command-line syntax):